richardschoen/howtostuff/ibmi_multi-threaded_server_jobs.md

 This technique may work for other subsystems that use PASE jobs such as running PHP jobs, but may need to be tweaked if those subsystems don't use the QUSRWRK subsystem.

-❗I only tested this on a development system with subsystem QUSRWRK.
+❗WARNING: I only tested this on a development system with subsystem QUSRWRK.
 You will want to validate this technique is accurate before rolling it out on a production system.
 But for me it helped in my testing on a small machine so on larger machines with more memory and CPU your mileage may vary.

 ## Using VS Code on a low power IBM i CPU
 This was my experience using the VS Code for i plugin on a low power CPU even once it was tweaked to run PASE threads faster.